PFTL/website/content/blog/19_hashable_objects.rst

     >>> var4
     {My Class: 'var2', My Class: 'var3'}

-Finally we see what is that dictionaries in Python are using for defining their keys.
+Finally, we see what is that dictionaries in Python are using for defining their keys.
 They do not only look at the hash value, they also look whether the keys are the same or not.
 If they are not, they will be assigned to a new element instead of the same one.
+You can try and see what happens if two elements are equal, but have different hash values.

 Now you are starting to go through risky waters.
-If you would compare your object to something other than the ``MyClass`` instance (or better say, any object without a ``var`` attribute), an exception would be raised.
+If you would compare your object to something other than the ``MyClass`` instance (or better said, any object without a ``var`` attribute), an exception would be raised.
 You can also force the equality to be true regardless of the object you are comparing it to.
 So, for example:

 .. code-block:: python